apache/incubator-wayang/guides/tutorial.md

   limitations under the License.

 -->
-This tutorial will show users how to run the org.apache.wayang.examples.WordCount example locally with Wayang.
+This tutorial will show users how to run the WordCount example locally with Wayang.

 # Clone repository
 ```shell